chailover/2024-nfl-pbp-analysis/README.md

 ## Data

 The project uses NFL play-by-play data from the 2024 season.
 The data is stored in the `data` directory.
+It can also be accessed at https://nflsavant.com/about.php.

 ## Analysis